The64thGamer/cheeseepedia/content/wiki/Articulated Pasqually Walkaround.md

 During these showtapes, the head was often seen paired with Pasqually’s standard 90’s outfit.

-In addition, the head was the only one to not be used in the notorious CEC movie, _Chuck E. Cheese In The Galaxy 5000_.<ref> https://youtu.be/LvPDKzSaeyg</ref Instead, a live actor dressed up in Pasqually’s outfit is used for the role.
+Interestingly, this was the only articulated walkaround to not be used in the Galaxy 5000 movie.
+As instead, a live actor dressed up in Pasqually’s outfit was used for the role.

-The head was destroyed by corporate between the 2000s-2015.
+As of 2024, it is unknown of where the head or any other accompanying parts could be.

 ##Gallery##
 <gallery>